dhunganaPradeep/Java/Assignment 2022/readme.md

    - static keyword is used.
    - static variables are the variable of the class.
    - Single copy/memory is generated.
-   - static varables are called using the class name in which the static variables remain the member.
+   - static variables are called using the class name in which the static variables remain the member.

 --- > Example program:- "[StaticVar.java]"